Mueller gives new details on Flynn’s secretive work for Turkey

 Breaking News Emails

-WASHINGTON — Special Counsel Robert Mueller disclosed more details Thursday of former national security adviser Michael Flynn’s efforts to cover up the extent of his ties to the government of Turkey while he was a top official on President Donald Trump’s campaign and transition.
+WASHINGTON — Special counsel Robert Mueller disclosed more details Tuesday of former national security adviser Michael Flynn’s efforts to cover up the extent of his ties to the government of Turkey while he was a top official on President Donald Trump’s campaign and transition.

 The documents specifically state that a key component of Flynn’s work for Turkey involved the government’s efforts to remove from the U.S. a Turkish cleric living in Pennsylvania.
 Turkish President Recep Tayyip Erdogan accuses the cleric, Fethullah Gulen, of orchestrating a failed coup against him in July 2016.
 Flynn began working for Turkey about a month later.

-Note: CORRECTION (Dec.
-5, 2018, 8:30 am ET): An earlier version of this article misstated the date on which federal prosecutors filed the sentencing memo.
-It was filed on Tuesday, not Thursday.